 Thankfully, federal law requires that health insurance companies cover breast reconstruction – which should be planned in advance of undergoing a mastectomy, as in some cases, the reconstruction can be performed in the same surgical appointment as the mastectomy.
 Other breast reconstruction procedures will be delayed.

 A sometimes complex but incredible procedure for restoring breast tissue lost in cancer treatment, breast reconstruction is a critical aspect of emotional healing.
-Board-certified plastic surgeon Dr. Robert Whitfield is a leading breast reconstruction surgeon and honored to be involved in your journey to better health, and a confident, happy life.
+Board-certified plastic surgeon Dr. Robert Whitfield is a leading surgeon for breast reconstruction in Austin and honored to be involved in your journey to better health, and a confident, happy life.

 As a surgeon who has worked with breast cancer patients for past two decades, Dr. Whitfield is particularly sensitive to your needs.
 He recognizes that this is a very vulnerable and frightening time in your life.
 His job is to be there for you in whatever capacity necessary, side-by-side on every step of your journey through breast reconstruction.